mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 related: true
 ---

 I love code reviews.
-They are my favorite part of writing software with others.
+They are my favorite part of working on a team with other developers.

 A lot of articles appear to be written in the future where your co-workers are robots and pointing out errors warms their cold robot hearts.
 Or they assume that your co-workers are idiots and you have to constantly be on them to prevent their next idiot mistake.
 It's like reading a guide to a healthy marriage that's all about how to identify your spouse's flaws.